uuazed/numerapi/README.md

 # Installation
 This library supports both Python 2 and 3.
 Clone this repository, then `cd` into this repository's directory.
-Then `pip install -e .` Using a Virtual Environment is always recommended.
+Then `pip install -e .`

 # Usage
 See the example.py.
 You can run it as `./example.py`